MingyiZhang/robond-mingyi/projects/RoboND-DeepLearning-Project/writeup.md

 ### Conclusions
 This project shows how difficult the semantic segmentation is and how difficult to let a drone to follow a certain person automatically.
 Even with the simply environment setting (target is always in red) in this project, our model does not perform well enough when the target far away.

+With this data, the model in the project would not work well for following another object(dog, cat, car, etc).
+This is because the dataset only contains a particular type of target, even for following another different human, the model would have a hard time.
+If we want our structure to work well on another object, one need to collect enough data with the target inside, and train the model with the new dataset.